-Areas of interest include questions of social life, socially produced space, critical spatial practice, collectivity and togetherness, micropolitics, cultural agency and subjectivity; social and holistic art practices, transformative pedagogies; forms of knowledge production; interconnectedness, relationality, listening; alternative structures, immateriality; the creation of fields of action, and the development of spaces for critical engagement.
+Areas of interest include questions of social life, socially produced space, critical spatial practice, collectivity and togetherness, micropolitics, cultural agency and subjectivity; social and holistic art practices, transformative pedagogies, feminist new materialism; questions of knowledge production and mobilisation of theory; interconnectedness, relationality, listening; the creation of fields of action, and the development of spaces for critical engagement.

 Practice-based PhD research at Winchester School of Art/Southampton University, UK:

 How Can the Curatorial Activate a Micropolitical and Holistic Making of Social Empathy; an Approach on Post-Representational Curation